Image of an IDP camp in Haiti

 Life in an IDP camp

-After gangs occupied their neighbourhood in Haiti’s capital, Port-au-Prince, Anne and her mother Altagrace fled to a camp for internally displaced people (IDPs), where survival depends on the safe haven provided by reliable meals served daily at her schoo
+After gangs occupied their neighbourhood in Haiti’s capital, Port-au-Prince, Anne and her mother Altagrace fled to a camp for internally displaced people (IDPs), where survival depends on the safe haven provided by daily meals at school.

 Published on

-Anne is a pupil at Marie L'Auxilliatrice school in Haiti’s capital city, Port-au-Prince.
-Originally situated in the La Saline neighbourhood, the school had to be relocated to Delmas in the west of the city following violence that erupted between rival gangs.
+Anne is a pupil at Marie L'Auxilliatrice school in Port-au-Prince.
+Originally situated in the capital’s La Saline neighbourhood, the school had to be relocated to Delmas in the west of the city following violence that erupted between rival gangs

 With 90% of Port-au-Prince now controlled by armed gangs and organised crime groups, more than 1.4 million people have been internally displaced across the country.
-When gangs started to occupy their neighbourhood, 14-year-old Anne and Altagrace became a part of this shocking statistic – fleeing to a camp for internally displaced people near the school to escape the violence.
+When the gangs moved into their neighbourhood, 14-year-old Anne and her mother Altagrace became a part of this shocking statistic – fleeing to an IDP camp near Anne’s school to escape the violence.

 An image of a child in Haiti holding their school meal